INCOME TAX RETURN FILING

 The ITR filing is an annual event that applies to all types of taxpayers, regardless of whether they are corporate, LLP, or individual.
 Taxable income varies depending on the type of taxpayer.
 We make it easy to understand income tax return packages.
 Please note that this is not a software access fee, but an actual CA supported ITR registration service.

-Pay the taxes first, and then file the returns
+Pay the taxes first, and then return the files

 The filing of income tax returns is a self-assessment method where the taxpayer must calculate the taxable income earned in the previous year and the income tax owed on him.
 Taxes payable must be paid before submitting a tax return.
 Taxes can be paid online or via Challan 280 by depositing into the bank by cheque or cash.